 This site is not fully supported by Internet Explorer.
 To fully enjoy this website, please use an alternative browser

-Young Lives is a unique longitudinal study of poverty and inequality that has been following the lives of 12,000 children in Ethiopia, India (Andhra Pradesh and Telangana), Peru and Vietnam since 2001.
+Young Lives is a unique longitudinal study of poverty and inequality following the lives of 12,000 children in Ethiopia, India (Andhra Pradesh and Telangana), Peru and Vietnam since 2002.

 Research Themes

 Young Lives core research themes are education and skills, employment, health and well-being and family lives.
-Our cross-cutting themes are gender and intersecting inequalities, new vulnerabilities and methodologies.
+Our cross-cutting themes are gender, poverty and inequalities, and shocks and crises.
 Our themes facilitate analysis and better understanding of what life is like for Young Lives children as they navigate young adulthood in a changing world.